Master of Science in Speech Language Pathology

 The MS-SLP curriculum is designed to achieve three main objectives: 1) to educate and train a diverse student body to become critical thinkers and research-driven clinicians in the best practices; 2) to prepare students for future leadership roles through faculty-guided clinical practica and community outreach activities; and 3) to foster opportunities for student scholarships and prepare the graduates to be competitive candidates for advanced training programs (e.g., Ph.D.) to help address the national faculty shortage dilemma.

 For continuing program improvement, program outcomes are evaluated based on several benchmarks.
 First, the program regularly tracks the passing rates of the national Praxis examination.
 The Praxis examination in speech-language pathology assesses the beginning practitioners' understanding of essential content and current practices.
 Passing the test is required for state credentialing and ASHA certification.
 Second, the program collects and analyzes data on educational pursuits (e.g., Ph.D.), career opportunities (employment rates) and the type of employment (e.g., medical settings, schools, etc.).
 Third, the program elicits feedback from various sources to assess students' learning experience and readiness for employment.
-The outcome data collected may include but is not limited to exit surveys of graduating students, online surveys of past alumni, input from the community advisory board, interviews of students' clinical supervisors in the community, and communication with graduates' employers.
+The outcome data collected may include, but are not limited, to exit surveys of graduating students, online surveys of past alumni, input from the community advisory board, interviews of students' clinical supervisors in the community, and communication with graduates' employers.
 Regular contact with the Director of Academic Assessment & Special Projects in the School of Health Professions allows for the additional data collection on student learning outcomes and program satisfaction.

 Program Policies